dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `then_block`: the block to execute when the conditional expression evaluates to true
 * `else_block`: the block to execute when the conditional expression evaluates to false

+## `info`

+Prints information about a filesystem.
+Eg the size, number of used and freed blocks, name of the underlying disk device, etc. The command prints information for the filesystem that holds the current working directory by default.
+Specify the id of a mounted filesystem to print information about this particular filesystem instead.

+### Signature

+`info [fsid]`

+### Parameters

+* `fsid`: the filesystem id

 ## `input`

 Prints the prompt 'prompt' if provided and then allows the user to enter a line of text.
 Then returns the text that the user has entered.